yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view a specific student using Student ID
-2. Address Book displays the student's contact
+2. CadetHQ displays the student's contact

     Use case ends.